rizkyilhampra/nvim-config/README.md

 [`lazydocker`](https://github.com/jesseduffield/lazydocker) [`lazysql`](https://github.com/jorgerojas26/lazysql) [`lazygit`](https://github.com/jesseduffield/lazygit)

 ## Installation
-### As default neovim configuration
 > [!NOTE]
 > You can copy all below commands and paste them in your terminal, then press `enter` and wait until finish.

+### As default neovim configuration
+> [!WARNING]
-Please ensure there is no neovim configuration before, or these commands will fail.
+> Please ensure there is no neovim configuration before, or these commands will fail.

 ```bash
 mkdir -p ~/.config/nvim && \